Sabrina Thompson: Girl in Space Club

 In 2018, Thompson created a direct-to-consumer streetwear brand named Girl in Space Club.
 She founded the fashion brand with the aim of making STEM "fun and fashionable", as she felt the "artist inside of me was internally starving" despite being satisfied with her career.
 The brand began to be profitable in 2020 through online and pop-up sales and its products in 2022 included jean jackets, T-shirts, and digital prints.

-In 2022, its projects to design a flight suit and a pressurized space suit for female astronauts were covered by Women's Wear Daily and CNBC.
+In 2022, its projects to design a flight suit and a pressurized space suit for female astronauts were featured by Women's Wear Daily and CNBC.
 That year Thompson said the space suit was in the "research and design phase" and that she was in the "early stages" of meeting with collaborators and seeking investors and grants for funding.
 She plans to make the flight suit available for purchase for $600.

-Thompson plans to create a nonprofit arm of Girl in Space Club to mentor high school girls interested in STEM fields using art and fashion.
+The Girl in Space Club hosts workshops for youth in Baltimore which combine STEM topics with fashion.